What does this rating mean?

 There is very little scientific evidence on DBT for the treatment of depression.
 Two small studies found that both adults and older adults who were treated with DBT and antidepressant medication showed more improvement in their depression symptoms compared to those who simply took antidepressant medication.
-In one study these positive effects lasted for six months after treatment.
+Another small study found that adult men who had been quarantined for COVID-19 and who were treated with DBT showed more improvement in depression symptoms compared to those that did not receive this treatment.

 One meta-analysis found that DBT may be able to reduce depression symptoms in adolescents, but the studies included in the analysis were very small and not all participants had a primary diagnosis of depression.
 There are no randomised controlled trials looking at the effectiveness of DBT for children and adolescents.

 While these results are promising, most of the research on DBT has looked at its effectiveness in treating other disorders such as borderline personality disorder.
 More studies of better quality, such as large randomised controlled trials, are needed to understand how DBT might help people with depression.

 DBT may involve seeing a therapist weekly for several months which can be expensive.
 In Australia Medicare provides rebates for visits to trained therapists (see below).

 DBT is generally provided by therapists such as clinical psychologists, psychologists or counsellors who have been specially trained to provide this therapy (see Psychologists and other therapists).
 In Australia, Medicare provides rebates for visits to some therapists under the Better Access to Mental Health Care scheme.
 DBT may also be covered by some private health insurance funds.